Crazy Rich Asians: Sequels

 In September 2019, screenwriter Adele Lim, who had co-written Crazy Rich Asians with Peter Chiarelli, left production on the film's sequels following a pay dispute.
-Lim had reportedly been offered US$110,000 to pen the sequels, while Chiarelli had been offered US$800,000-$1,000,000 for the same role.
+Lim had reportedly been offered US$110,000 to write the sequels, while Chiarelli had been offered US$800,000-$1,000,000 for the same role.
 Lim stated, "that the pay difference represented a greater issue of sexism and racism in Hollywood, as the industry views women and people of color as "soy sauce"—or simply a means to add minor cultural details to screenplays, rather than to provide a substantial writing role".
 Director Jon M. Chu voiced support for Lim in a statement, explaining that, while he was disappointed she wouldn't return for the sequels, he would continue to work with Lim elsewhere and that "the conversation this has started is MUCH more important than ourselves... so who am I to get in the way of that."
 He added that he agreed with Lim's criticisms of the film industry, and requested that people refrain from criticizing Chiarelli, as "he is a good man, a creative force and has been a pro in the business for many many years".
 Warner Bros.' business affairs department issued a response as well, stating that Chiarelli had more experience working on films as Lim's résumé had only consisted of television credits prior to Crazy Rich Asians, and that "making an exception would set a troubling precedent in the business".
 They also noted that an alternative offer for Lim had been drafted, which she did not take.
 Lim later voiced thanks for the public support she had received, writing on Twitter: "To people going through their own fight - you are not alone.
 Also, I have only love for Jon M. Chu and the cast & crew of Crazy Rich Asians."
-On March 21, 2022, it was reported that Amy Wang is set to pen the sequel, replacing Chiarelli and Lim.
+On March 21, 2022, it was reported that Amy Wang was set to write the sequel, replacing Chiarelli and Lim.